 For every power tool and piece of equipment in the average tool shed or garage, there’s a super-sized version out there.
 When challenged to build some of the world’s largest structures and most powerful machines, engineers need tools that are sized up to the task.
 Here are some of the biggest and brawniest industrial and scientific tools on the planet.

 WATCH: Full episodes of More Power online now.
-New episodes premiere Wednesdays at 10/9c on HISTORY.

 World's Most Powerful Magnet

 A bold experiment is underway in southern France to build a fusion reactor capable of reaching temperatures 10 times hotter than the core of the sun.
 The “beating heart” of the ITER reactor, which promises to provide a new source of abundant clean energy, is a magnet powerful enough to lift an aircraft carrier six feet in the air.

 Known as the Central Solenoid, the magnet is responsible for confining and shaping a ring of superheated plasma inside the reactor.
 The cylindrical magnet, nearly 60 feet tall and 14 feet in diameter, can produce a magnetic field strength of 13 Tesla (the unit of measure—not the car brand), roughly 280,000 times stronger than the earth’s magnetic field.

 The world’s most powerful laser is actually 192 separate beams aimed at a target roughly the size of a pencil eraser.
 Inside the National Ignition Facility at the Lawrence Livermore National Laboratory in California, these lasers emit a blinding flash of light lasting only a billionth of a second but delivering 2 million joules of energy.
 Temperatures at the target site instantly reach 180 million degrees Fahrenheit (100 million degrees Celsius).